THE PROJECT:

 Prototype

 Based upon feedback, key screen mockups were created in mid-fidelity, then iterated upon after additional rounds of feedback to develop a working prototype to guide developers.
+We have type-ahead fields to make any manual entry less cumbersome.
+We also have thumbs-up icons for approving field content, which helps train the LLM model so that the data suggestions can be even more efficient in the future.

 Accessibility considerations